-FSx File Gateway requires specific ports to be allowed through your network security for successful deployment and operation.
-Some ports are required for all gateways, while others are required only for specific configurations, such as when connecting to VPC endpoints.
+S3 File Gateway requires specific ports to be allowed through your network security for successful deployment and operation.
+Some ports are required for all gateways, while others are required only for specific configurations, such as when connecting to NFS or SMB clients, VPC endpoints, or Microsoft Active Directory.

-For FSx File Gateway, you must use Microsoft Active Directory to allow domain users to access a Server Message Block (SMB) file share.
+For S3 File Gateway, you only need to use Microsoft Active Directory when you want to allow domain users to access a Server Message Block (SMB) file share.
 You can join your File Gateway to any valid Microsoft Windows domain (resolvable by DNS).